Army of Me: Background

-For the music video of the song, Björk collaborated again with French film director Michel Gondry, who'd directed her video for "Human Behaviour" in 1993.
-(Gondry and Björk would continue their collaboration until 2011 when the video for "Crystalline" was released.)
-In the odd and surreal music video, Björk is the driver of a tanker truck.
+For the music video of the song, Björk collaborated again with French film director Michel Gondry, who had previously directed the video for "Human Behaviour" in 1993.
+In the video, Björk is the driver of a tanker truck.
 The singer "said that she wanted to capture that 'tanker-truck' feeling, the sense of a big machine grinding unstoppably through town" and further stated: "I thought I should be driving a very, very big truck to try to wake this person who's asleep, so I get the biggest truck in the world, and I'm so mad I've got metallic teeth, because when you're really angry, you grind your teeth.
 So I have to go to the dentist, who tries to steal away from me a diamond I don't know I have."

 The dentist is actually a gorilla, and Björk explained:

 Björk and her label declined to use footage from the film Tank Girl (which features the track on its soundtrack) in the music video for "Army of Me".